Webperf-se/webperf_core/docs/tests/software.md

 * Metadata in resources

 Test can be set to a none stealth mode, resulting in more request to commonly used paths of CMS and other technology like Matomo.
+Default is to use stealth mode (read: visting website just like a human).

 ### CMS
 This section tries to identify what CMS (if any) is used for website.